kelvinsanchez15/100-days-of-code/log.md

 **Thoughts:** My plan is to practice on a smaller scale first and then move on with my current project.
 Health is first tho.

+### Day 11: July 05, 2020

+**Today's Progress:** I had a lot of troubles to code today but managed to get some practice with a custom hook that I want to use in my app.

+**Thoughts:** Between flu and my network connection failing I think I'm progressing slower.